danielteeny/TabWrangler/README.md

 #### User Interface Enhancements
 - **Auto-Updating Duplicates**: Duplicate list updates automatically when tabs change
 - **Visual Feedback**: Count badges show the number of duplicates in each group
+- **Expandable Groups**: Click ▶/▼ to expand/collapse groups and view individual tabs
+- **Tab Interaction**: Click tab titles to switch to tabs, or close individual tabs
-- **Individual Controls**: Each duplicate group has its own close button
+- **Individual Controls**: Each duplicate group has its own close button, plus individual tab controls
 - **XSS Protection**: URLs are properly escaped for safe display
 - **Pinned Tab Filtering**: Pinned tabs are excluded from all operations
 - **Improved Layout**: Scope selector moved to top for better workflow